capuccino26/MacroTrends-Scraping/README.md

 * The folder contains a table with the raw data obtained and a figure with plots of important data.
 *
 ### Tickers from excel
-* It is possible to use the alternate version "MACRO_TRENDS_SCRAPING_TICKERFROMEXCEL.ipynb" to obtain the tickers from an excel file with a column called "Symbol" as the example "NASDAQ.xlsx" attached.
+* It is possible to use the alternate version "MACROTRENDS_SCRAPING_FROMEXCEL.py" to obtain the tickers from an excel file with a column called "Symbol" as the example "NASDAQ.xlsx" attached.

 # PT-BR
 ## Sobre